jedi-studio/verse.db/SECURITY.md

 ## Supported Versions

-We are currently supporting the following versions of the `jsonverse` package:
+We are currently supporting the following versions of the `verse.db` package:

-- 1.0.0 to 1.3.3
-- 2.0.0 (now)
+- 1.0 (now)

 ## Reporting a Vulnerability

-If you discover a security vulnerability within the `jsonverse` package, please send an email to marco5dev@outlook.com.
+If you discover a security vulnerability within the `verse.db` package, please send an email to marco5dev@outlook.com.
 All security vulnerabilities will be promptly addressed.

 Please do not open GitHub issues for security vulnerabilities.